d-morrison/IntroStatActivities/13-RG-regression.Rmd

 9. Write the least squares regression line for these data in appropriate notation.
 \rgs

-10. From the R output, what is the standard error of the slope estimate?
+10. From the R output provided in table 21.2, what is the standard error of the slope estimate?
 \rgs

 11. Calculate the T-score (the standardized statistic for the slope).